download .graphql schema

 }

-Unionlabs provides a curated registry of different assets across different chains, including the bridged asset info for Union’s assets.
+Unionlabs provides a curated registry of different tokens across different chains, including the bridged asset info for Union’s assets.

 denom